ozymandiaslone/tes/readme.md

 - [ ] Allow the server to generate wikipedia queries and add data from wikipedia to its resources when generating a helpful response.

 # [UNDER DEVELOPMENT]
-- [ ] Implement super basic API on one server.
+- [x] Implement super basic API on one server (VERY BASIC, just serving files & accepting POST requests rn.
-- [ ] Implement rough draft of web client to interact with API.
+- [x] INCREDIBLY rough draft of web client to interact with API.
-- [ ] Upgrate API & site...
+- [ ] Do some css styling.
+The website looks horrible.
+- [ ] Add the LLM to the server, allowing it to process queries.
+- [ ] Figure out exactly how I'm going to handle the responses to the clients.